Zalexanninev15/Zalexanninev15/README.md

 - At the end of 2022, I decided to finally move completely to Linux and start a new chapter in software development, and not only software.
 I also created [a channel in Telegram (RU)](https://ttttt.me/FieryLinux), in which I publish my thoughts and stories.
 As a starting point, I settled on Manjaro with a KDE environment.
 The plans for 2023 are to hone their skills in working with Python and Rust.
 I am also studying in the "initial" web development (HTML, CSS, JavaScript).
 Although I will develop in C#, it is extremely rare.
 In early June 2023, I finally decided to try out Fedora with GNOME in the form of the Nobara Linux distribution.
 He reported all his torments and discoveries in my Telegram channel - [Fiery Linux (RU)](https://ttttt.me/FieryLinux).
 Since September I began to actively develop my website creation skills (HTML, CSS, JavaScript).
 When solving some relatively simple problems, writing the same type of code or “one-time” code, I use ChatGPT.

+- 2024 👀
+Improvement?
+Hmm, maybe.
+We'll see what the New Year brings.

 ## 🏆 Trophy

 <p align="center">